MV Isle of Arran: History

 Isle of Arran was launched on the Clyde at the end of 1983.
 After fitting out, she made her way down to Gourock, where she showed the flag and tested her bow ramp on the linkspan.
 After further berthing trials at Ardrossan and Brodick, she eventually took over the route from the elderly MV Glen Sannox (which itself had recently replaced the failed MV Clansman) on 13 April 1984, providing a crossing time of 55 minutes.
-Her winter relieving vessels included MV Iona and Glen Sannox.
+Her winter relieving vessels included MV Iona and MV Glen Sannox.

 However, by the turn of the decade, it was clear that Isle of Arran was becoming inadequate for the role for which she was built.
 In 1993, less than ten years after her launch, she was replaced by the larger MV Caledonian Isles and left to take up the Kennacraig to Islay crossings.
 Replacing Claymore, she brought drive-through capabilities to the route.
 Despite having a much larger vehicle capacity, she could discharge a full load and take on another in the same, if not less, time than Claymore.
 Throughout the summer she made two or three return trips each day to Islay.
 On Wednesdays during high summer, her roster took her past Port Askaig to Colonsay and Oban, returning to Kennacraig after dark.
 The winter months saw Claymore or Iona relieving at Islay while Isle of Arran covered for the other large vessels at Oban, Ardrossan, Ullapool and Uig.
 She saw service on the majority of the drive-through routes on the west coast while continuing to have her own commitment to Islay during the summer.
 From the end of 1998, MV Clansman took the Arran and Lewis relief sailings and Isle of Arran relieved where needed.

 Upon the introduction of MV Hebrides to the "Uig triangle" in March 2001, MV Hebridean Isles moved south to become the regular Islay vessel, and Isle of Arran became the spare vessel.
 An army charter took her from Ardrossan to Campbeltown in the autumn of 2001.